Greece Moments Greece Moments

 • #6 Kalikatsou Rock near Grikos

 Our journey of discovery begins in the coastal town of Skala.
 Since there is no airport on Patmos, the only way to get there is by ferry.
-As soon as you enter the port of Skala, you will be greeted by the enchanting island scenery.
-Skala with its white houses and pretty shopping alleys is an ideal place to stroll and relax.
+As soon as you enter the harbor of Skala, you’ll be greeted by the island’s enchanting scenery.
+Skala, with its white houses and charming shopping streets, is an ideal place to stroll and relax.

 insel patmos skala port

-In the coastal town there are countless boutiques, fashion shops and souvenir shops.
-Along the waterfront and on the plaza, you can relax in one of the cozy cafes watch the hustle and bustle at the harbour with a Freddo Cappuccino.
+The coastal town is home to countless boutiques, fashion stores, and souvenir shops.
+Along the waterfront promenade and in the plaza, you can watch the bustling activity at the harbor while enjoying a freddo cappuccino in one of the cozy cafés.

 Patmos Urlaub Highlights Tipps

-Around noon in the summer season, the first cruise ships and the small town is literally overrun by vacationers.
-If you want to escape the big rush, then visit Skala in the morning or late afternoon or evening.
-Then most of the ships are gone again.
+Around noon during the summer season, the first cruise ships usually dock, and the small town is literally overrun by vacationers.
+If you want to escape the crowds, it’s best to visit Skala in the morning, late afternoon, or evening.
+By then, most of the ships have left.

 #2 Chora: Old Town of Patmos

-We drive from Skala up the hill to Chora.
-Already on arrival, everyone has probably noticed the massive dark St. John’s Monastery high up on the mountain.
-The old town of Chora and its monastery are UNESCO World Heritage Site and hardly any holidaymaker leaves Patmos without having seen the picturesque old town alleys.
+We drive up the hill from Skala to Chora.
+Even on the way there, everyone has probably noticed the imposing, dark Monastery of St. John high up on the mountain.
+The old town of Chora and its monastery are UNESCO World Heritage Sites, and hardly any tourist leaves Patmos without having seen the picturesque old town streets.

 patmos greece dolce vita

-Like in a labyrinth, the white stone houses huddle together.
-In the cobbled alleys you can only see a few cats dozing in the sun at lunchtime.
-One mystical peace is in the air and numerous photo motifs are waiting for explorers.
+Like in a labyrinth, the white stone houses huddle close together.
+At midday, the only sight in the cobblestone alleys is a few cats dozing in the sun.
+A mystical calm hangs in the air, and countless photo opportunities await explorers.

 Chora Patmos Plateia Vaggelis

-The main bib of the chora is empty during the day
+The main square of Chora is empty during the day

-Walking through Chora, you feel like you’re in a heavenly maze.
-New paths branch off everywhere and somehow you don’t want to find an exit.
+A stroll through Chora makes you feel as if you’re in a heavenly maze.
+New paths branch off everywhere, and somehow you don’t even want to find the exit.

-You won’t meet a soul and you’ll have the picturesque alleys all to yourself.
+You won’t encounter a soul, and you’ll have the picturesque alleys all to yourself.
 Enjoy the silence up here and let your gaze wander.
-In many corners you will find pretty doors and shutters that you can capture with the camera.
+At many corners, you’ll find pretty doors and shutters that you can capture with your camera.

 Patmos Chora Weiße Häuser Griechenland

-On the main square of Chora there are some taverns and bars.
-Especially in the evening, the bear is dancing here and the old town suddenly comes to life.
-You can sit comfortably in the alleys with a cocktail or glass of wine, chat and dance to Greek music.
-Chora looks transformed after sunset and the illuminated square shines magically in the evening light.
+There are several taverns and bars on Chora’s main square.
+Especially in the evening, the place comes alive and the old town suddenly springs to life.
+You can sit comfortably in the alleys with a cocktail or glass of wine, chatting and dancing to Greek music.
+Chora seems transformed after sunset, and the illuminated square glows magically in the evening light.

 Johannes Kloster Patmos Chora

-Before the sun disappears behind the horizon, it is also worth taking a detour to the three Windmills of Patmos on the edge of the old town.
+Before the sun disappears behind the horizon, it’s also worth taking a detour to the three windmills of Patmos on the edge of the old town.
 They have been restored in recent years.
-From here you have a magnificent view of the Chora and the St. John’s Monastery.
+From here, you have a magnificent view of Chora and the Monastery of St. John.
+By the way, experiencing the island of Patmos at Easter is a special highlight.
+That’s when one of Greece’s largest processions takes place on the holy island.

-In the middle of the old town of Chora sits the magnificent St. John’s Monastery, built around 1088 from dark volcanic rock.
-It has been since the beginning religious center of the island and has been inhabited by monks for 900 years.
+In the heart of the old town of Chora stands the magnificent Monastery of St. John, built around 1088 from dark volcanic rock.
+It has been the island’s religious center since its inception and has been inhabited by monks for 900 years.

 patmos old town chora

-The beautiful courtyard with its arcades and chapels is worth a visit.
-The monastery also houses a museum with ecclesiastical relics and icons, which can also be visited for an additional fee.
+The beautiful courtyard with its arcades and chapels is well worth a visit.
+The monastery also houses a museum featuring ecclesiastical relics and icons, which can be visited for an additional fee.

 Patmos Kloster Johannes Innenhof Chora